Sephike/final_project_test/README.md

 5. Pandas 1.1.4
 6. Python 3.7.7

 The starting data set will be imported into Postgres using SQL.
 The appropriate password and config files will be added to access the Postgres database.
 Python scripts and multiple libraries will be used in Jupyter Notebook to clean and analyze the dataset.
-Specifially the Pandas library will be used to clean the dataset.
+Specifically, the Pandas library will be used to clean the dataset.
 A basic linear regression or logistic model will be the initial machine learning model.
 Visual Studio Code maybe used to clean or compare python scripts or to update the markdown.
-The final outputs will have an interactive display on Tableau Pupblic and communicated through Google Slides.
+The final outputs will have an interactive display on Tableau Public and communicated through Google Slides.

 ### Data Exploration
 ✓ Takes in data in from the provisional